andreidobrinski/webpack-li-learning/notes.md

 - check that .babelrc presets match the presets in webpack config babel loader

 Passing `--progress` to webpack call shows progress of build

+## Webpack 4

+What's new

+- no support for Node.js 4
+- 98% faster
+- dev and production mode
+  - dev: speed of build is optimized
+  - prod: bundle size is optimized
+- supports WASM